eyanoapp/opensigl/docs/en/stock-management/movement.md

 ![Inventory and Stocks Management](../../images/stock_movement.svg)

-Thanks to BHIMA it is possible to carry out stock movements such as:
+Thanks to OpenSIGL it is possible to carry out stock movements such as:

 - [Stock Entries](./movement.entry.md)
   - From a purchase